Tess600/ImPROMPTu/README.md

 # ImPROMPTu™ AI Prompt Framework

-ImPROMPTu™ is a repeatable framework for getting reliable AI outputs.
+ImPROMPTu™ and PROMPT™ is a repeatable framework for getting reliable AI outputs.
 Built from metadata, taxonomy, and information architecture, it uses controlled vocabulary and a structured flow so models stay in context, execute predictably, and save time and tokens for both users and machines.

 ## License